ruffinweb/ruffineli77/README.md

-- 👋 Hi, I’m @ruffineli77 Im self-studying computer science and my career goals align most with a data scienctist.
+- Hi, I’m @ruffineli77 Im self-studying web development and my career goals align most with a software developer.
-- 👀 I’m most interested in data engineering, and want to work with a team to build and deliver cutting edge products.
+- I’m most interested in data centered applications and hope to work as a developer that specializes on the backend.
-- 🌱 I’m currently learning Python, SQL, APIs.
-I'm also completing Google's data analytics course on Coursera.
+- I’m currently learning Python, SQL, APIs and slowly working my through Designing Data Intensive Application.
+I plan on learning Java next.
-- 💞️ # I’m looking to work as a data engineer.
-- 📫 How to reach me email- ruffineli77@gmail.com linkedin- https://www.linkedin.com/in/elijah-ruffin-2400a8216
+- How to reach me email- ruffineli77@gmail.com linkedin- https://www.linkedin.com/in/elijah-ruffin-2400a8216

 <!---
 ruffineli77/ruffineli77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.